Bullfrog AI Holdings Inc. (BFRG) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 22.10% in the last 1 month, and is -8.10% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 38.48% over the week and 22.70% over the month.
+The stock witnessed a 135.99% in the last 1 month, and is 39.47% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 32.65% over the week and 26.10% over the month.

 The EPS is expected to shrink by -71.50% this year.